pixavier/mqtt4snap/README.md

 ## Try at:  [Hello World! (without SSL)](http://extensions.snap.berkeley.edu/snap/snap.html#open:http://raw.githubusercontent.com/pixavier/mqtt4snap/master/HelloWorld_NoSSL.xml)

 ## Try the new MQTT extension at:  [Hello World!](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/mqtt4snap/master/upgrades/HelloWorldMQTT.xml)
-(The new extension is available in the Snap *!* library list as "MQTT", and does not need activate JavaScript extensions)
+(The new extension is available in the Snap *!* library list as "MQTT", and does not need the activation of JavaScript extensions)

 Usually, the default brokers configuration only works with **http** pages (no **https**).
 Using **http** you can connect to a default local Mosquitto imstallation at localhost.